-After you have your business continuity plan mapped out, you should routinely test it to make sure that it works properly.
+After you have your Small business continuity plan mapped out, you should routinely test it to make sure that it works properly.
 This will help you in the event you actually need to use it, as you can be confident that the plan works as it should.
 It will also help you determine where weaknesses in your strategy lie.

 Nobody Likes to Think About Business Disasters, But They Need to Be Anticipated

 We have plenty of recommendations to provide for your business’ continuity plan, so be sure to reach out to us at 855-941-TECH for more information and tips!